cseligman.com

 The path of the total solar eclipse of August 11, 1999.
 (Fred Espenak (GSFC), NASA, apod990810)

-The region of totality, which is never more than about a hundred miles across, sweeps across the Earth from west to east, as the Moon moves around us, passing in front of the Sun.
-The map above shows the region of totality as a narrow band running from the area where the eclipse takes place at sunrise (on the left side of the map), to the area where the eclipse takes place at sunset (on the right side of the map).
+The region of totality, which is never more than about a hundred miles across, sweeps across the Earth from west to east as the Moon moves around us, passing in front of the Sun.
+The map above shows the region of totality as a narrow band running from the area where the eclipse takes place at sunrise (on the left side of the map) to the area where the eclipse takes place at sunset (on the right side of the map).
 The regions above and below the region of totality see a partial eclipse.
-Above the region of totality, viewers see the Moon in front of the bottom of the Sun, but looking above the Moon, see the top of the Sun.
-Below the region of totality, viewers see the Moon in front of the top of the Sun, but looking below the Moon, see the bottom part of the Sun.
-Only in the region of totality is the Sun completely covered, top to bottom, by the Moon.
+Above the region of totality, viewers see the Moon in front of the bottom of the Sun, but looking above the Moon, still see the top of the Sun.
+Below the region of totality, viewers see the Moon in front of the top of the Sun, but looking below the Moon, still see the bottom part of the Sun.
+Only in the region of totality is the Sun completely covered by the Moon.

-An animation of the movement of the Moon's shadow across the south Atlantic and Africa, during a June 2001 total solar eclipse.
+An animation of the movement of the Moon's shadow across the south Atlantic and Africa during the June 2001 total solar eclipse.
 The darker area is the inner penumbra and umbra, while the lighter area is the outer penumbra.
-In this particular eclipse, the shadow moved across the ground at 1200 miles per hour, so each frame -- separated by about 20 minutes -- shows the shadow 400 miles further to the east.
-(EUMETSAT, apod021209)
+In this particular eclipse the shadow moved across the ground at 1200 miles per hour, so each frame — separated by about 20 minutes — shows the shadow 400 miles further to the east. (© EUMETSAT, apod021209)

 The August 11, 1999 eclipse shadow, from the Mir spacecraft.
 (Mir 27 Crew, CNES, apod990830)